Belgo-Congolese Round Table Conference: Lumumba’s eligibility and arrival

-Important information regarding the Congolese delegation is the fact that Patrice Emery Lumumba was part of the original delegation.
+One piece of important information regarding the Congolese delegation is the fact that Patrice Emery Lumumba was part of the original delegation.
 He was in prison.
 It’s Joseph Kasa-Vubu who put pressure on the Belgian government and demanded the release of Lumumba from prison so that he can join the original delegation in Belgium.
 Kasa-Vubu was the only person who fought for the release of Lumumba.
 Hence, the say “Kasa-Vubu made Lumumba as one of the fathers of the Belgian Congo independence… through his released from prison and his subsequent participation in the Round Table” (Nzita Na Nzita).
 In short “Et Kasa-Vubu ressuscita l’homme politique Lumumba” (Nzita Na Nzita).
 This is one of the reason Lumumba backed Kasa-Vubu candidacy for the presidency even though Abako was third in the May election (1960).
-The adage is simple “you scratch my back I’ll scratch yours in turn” which nowadays can be interpreted as a “win-win situation” for both of them Kasa-Vubu and Lumumba.
+The adage is simple “you scratch my back I’ll scratch yours in turn” which nowadays can be interpreted as a “win-win situation” for both Kasa-Vubu and Lumumba.
 In this respect, the Round Table organized a vote that consisted of fourteen questions.
-Question 9 dealt with Lumumba’s case since His criminal record was already tainted as he was already convicted by the colonial justice for embezzlement of public funds of the PTT (Telegraph and Telephone Post) of the city of Stanleyville.
-Question 9 was formulated as follows:” Is it necessary to provide for a softening to the exclusion provisions at eligibility (amendment written by ABAKO-PSA-MNC-PP so as to enable Lumumba's eligibility?”
+Question 9 dealt with Lumumba’s case since his criminal record was already tainted as he was already convicted by the colonial justice for embezzlement of public funds of the PTT (Telegraph and Telephone Post) of the city of Stanleyville.
+Question 9 was formulated as follows: ”Is it necessary to provide for a softening to the exclusion provisions at eligibility (amendment written by ABAKO-PSA-MNC-PP) so as to enable Lumumba's eligibility?”
 The result was as follows: Out of the 11 political groups, six political groups voted "yes".
 They included Cartel (Abako; M. N.C.-Kalonji; P.S.A.; Parti du Peuple; F.G.C.et Abazi), Cerea, M. N.C.-Lumumba, Assoreco, Cartel Katangais (Balubakat-Fedeko-Atcar) et Union Congolaise.
-Four political groups voted against the motion "no".
-They were P.N.P., Conakat, Alliance Rurale Progressiste (Kivu), and Délégation des chefs coutumiers.
+Four political groups voted against the motion "no." They were P.N.P., Conakat, Alliance Rurale Progressiste (Kivu), and Délégation des chefs coutumiers.
 One political group, Union Congolaise, abstained.